-Then what is the secret of lightening up our mind which makes us to see the fact?
+Then what is the secret of lightening up our mind which makes us see the fact?

-> It is possible for you to enllighten yourself about the truth of goodness and do not forget it.
+> It is possible for you to enlighten yourself about the truth of goodness and do not forget it.

 If we are willing to learn and know the meaning even now, where can we learn it and see it?

-> You can learn and you can see it through the daily life.
+> You can learn and you can see it through daily life.

 If someone who believes what you said, follows you and wants to learn from you, would you teach him all the things you know?

-If they want to become Buddha at present life, could you let them see Buddha's mind?
+If they want to become Buddha at their present life, could you let them see Buddha's mind?